Find Your Way Around Trailhead

 Trailhead is your portal for learning more about Salesforce credentials.
 There are currently two types of credential: superbadges and Salesforce certifications.

 You earn a certification by taking a proctored exam that tests your skills.
 Salesforce certifications are world-class credentials that demonstrate your abilities to work with Salesforce technology.
-If you’re already certified, Trailhead is where you earn certification maintenance badges, which ensure that you’re up-to-date on the newest Salesforce features.
+If you’re already certified, Trailhead is where you earn certification maintenance badges, which ensure that you’re up to date on the newest Salesforce features.

 The credentials tab gives you more information about the different types of Salesforce certifications, including information about exams, links to sign up for instructor-led trainings, and details about what it means to be a Salesforce professional, such as an admin, developer, or consultant.

 You earn a superbadge by working hands-on in a Trailhead Playground, like you would to earn a module or project.
 There are currently only a handful of superbadges, because unlike modules and projects—which focus on a specific topic—superbadges help you learn across an entire feature area by providing a real-life business scenario for which you have to build a solution.
+Superbadges are organized by role, and designed to complement our role-based Salesforce certifications.

 Look at the Process Automation Specialist superbadge, for example.
 For many businesses, process automation is the oil that keeps their org running smoothly, and Salesforce provides several tools to automate processes.
 This superbadge asks you to automate a sales process for RB Robotics, a robotics company overwhelmed by its own success.